 We are therefore well placed to provide you with advice on getting documents witnessed by third parties whilst complying with the government’s social distancing measures.

 Samuels’ conveyancing executive Josh Daley comments: “We have found that prompt communication and flexibility can greatly assist during these uncertain times.
 We will work proactively with other conveyancers and collaborate with all involved to ensure that we do all we can to help clients navigate this uncertain period.”

-We have offices in North and South Devon act for clients all over the country.
+We have offices in North and South Devon, and we act for clients all over the country.
 If you are concerned about your conveyancing, contact us for a free no obligation discussion about how Samuels can help you.